 Use these life insurance planning tools to help you accurately determine your needs, and then work with an independent life insurance agent who will help you find the best available life insurance options that meet your needs.

-How much of your income needs to be replaced if you die?
+How much of your annual income needs to be replaced if you die?

 Life insurance carriers publish income replacement guidelines.
 Here are a few samples: